 The Sleeping Beauty is made possible by generous contributions from Margaret & Jim Fleck, C.C., The Catherine and Maxwell Meighen Foundation, Sandra Pitblado & Jim Pitblado, C.M., Gretchen Ross and Nancy Pencer & Michael Benjamin.

-The National Ballet invites you to attend the Ballet Talk 45 minutes before every show in the Richard Bradshaw Amphitheatre at the Four Seasons Centre for the Performing Arts.
+The National Ballet invites you to attend the Ballet Talk 45 minutes before every show (except March 8) in the Richard Bradshaw Amphitheatre at the Four Seasons Centre for the Performing Arts.